1. What is Phishing?

-Phishing is the attempt to obtain confidential information from you by way of a fraudulent email or telephone call, often asking you to log in to a website and enter (or in the case of a telephone call provide) your password and other confidential information for ‘verification’ purposes, to confirm account information or test a new ‘security upgrade’.
+Phishing is the attempt to obtain confidential information from you by way of a fraudulent email, text message, or phone call, often asking you to log in to a website and enter (or in the case of a phone call, provide) your password and other confidential information for ‘verification’ purposes, to confirm account information or test a new ‘security upgrade’.

-Eastlink will never ask you to provide personal and/or banking information via email or outbound telephone calls.
+Eastlink will never ask you to provide personal and/or banking information via email or outbound phone calls.

 - If you receive an email claiming to be from Eastlink asking for personal and/or banking information, do not respond or click on any links in the email.
 Simply forward the email to firstname.lastname@example.org then delete the email.